-All newly approved Issuers will be subject to a probationary period to begin upon the date of first issuance or acquisition of Ginnie Mae MBS and last a period of one year.
+All newly approved Issuers will be subject to a probationary period to begin upon the date of first issuance or acquisition of Ginnie Mae mortgage-backed securities and last a period of one year.

-During the probationary period, an Issuer must maintain its DQ2, DQ3 and DQP delinquency statistics at or below the threshold levels described in MBS Guide, Ch.
-18, Part 3, § C.
+During the probationary period, an Issuer must maintain its DQ2, DQ3 and DQP delinquency statistics at or below the threshold levels described in Section 18-3(C).

-During the probationary period, Ginnie Mae will closely monitor the Issuer and its affiliates, for compliance with program requirements, data integrity and quality, the length of time it takes for loans to become insured, the origination match percentage as compared to their peers, and additional risk parameters, as defined by Ginnie Mae.
+During the probationary period, an Issuer will be closely monitored regarding data integrity and quality, the length of time it takes for loans to become insured, and the origination match percentage as compared to their peers.